 This is an introductory course stressing the need for effective oral communication.
-The emphases in the course are on: structuring various types of speeches, researching information, audience analysis, presentation of speeches and building self confidence in public speaking situations.
+The emphases in the course are on: principles of human communication, structuring various types of speeches, researching information, audience analysis, critical analysis of public discourse, presentation of speeches and building self confidence in public speaking situations.